dapete42/vcat/README.md

 The main `pom.xml` also defines `heroku.os` and `heroku.os.version`.
 When the build runs in the Toolforge build environment, these will be checked against the actual OS.
 If this fails, both these properties and `heroku.image` have to be changed accordingly.
-Then the integration test can be used to verify whether everything still work works.
+Then the integration test can be used to verify whether everything still works.

 ### Font rendering test

 The font rendering test calls a special REST endpoint in `vcat-toolforge-webapp`, which is only activated for the integration tests.
-This is used to renders images and compare them to reference images.
+This is used to render images and compare them to reference images.
 It is primarily used to check for language support, i.e. that the script used for a language can be rendered correctly.